sciZer0/7/v/README.md

 Even this single problem along negatively affects each project's economy a lot and is SO important that might be considered as the sufficient condition for canceling each of the existing blockchains.

-The Vote blockchain solves this problem.
+The Vote blockchain solves this problem from day one.

 <h3 align="center">Big Problem 2</h3>